eficode-academy/docker-katas/labs/3-deletion.md

 First off, list all the images you have downloaded to your computer:

 ```
-sofus@praq-sal:~$ docker images
+sofus@praq-sal:~$ docker image ls
 REPOSITORY                              TAG                   IMAGE ID            CREATED             SIZE
 alpine                                  latest                053cde6e8953        9 days ago          3.97MB
 hello-world                             latest                48b5124b2768        10 months ago       1.84kB
 ```

 Here you can see the images downloaded as well as their size.
-To remove the hello-world image use the `docker rmi` command together with the id of the docker image.
+To remove the hello-world image use the `docker image rm` command together with the id of the docker image.

 ```
-sofus@praq-sal:~$ docker rmi 48b5124b2768
+sofus@praq-sal:~$ docker image rm 48b5124b2768
 Untagged: hello-world:latest
 Untagged: hello-world@sha256:c5515758d4c5e1e838e9cd307f6c6a0d620b5e07e6f927b07d05f6d12a1ac8d7
 Deleted: sha256:48b5124b2768d2b917edcb640435044a97967015485e812545546cbed5cf0233